ajorquera/mixerjs/README.md

 * ##Testing

      MixerJS have some test you can run by using [mocha](http://mochajs.org/).
-To run the tests, go to the terminal and do:
+To run the tests with mocha installed go to the terminal and do:

-     `mocha tests`
+     `mocha`

 * ##Demo
      We have set up a small server using the domain name `jort.ch`, so you can check it online.
 Some uses are: